 - Confectioners' sugar

 - 1. Preheat the oven to 375°F (190°C).
 Generously butter and flour a madeleine pan with indentations that measure 3 inches by 1 1/4 inches and tap out any excess flour.

-- 2. With an electric mixer, beat the eggs and the sugar in a large bowl just until blended.
+- 2. With an electric mixer on medium-high speed, beat the eggs and the sugar in a large bowl just until blended.
 Beat in the vanilla, lemon zest, and salt.
 Add the flour and beat just until blended.
-Gradually add the cooled melted butter in a steady stream, beating just until blended.
+Gradually add the cooled melted butter in a slow, steady stream, beating just until blended.
 Spoon 1 tablespoon madeleine batter into each indentation in the madeleine pan.